15-Year-Old Girl Shot When Gunmen Fire At Least 40 Shots At Vehicle In South Philadelphia, Police Say

 PHILADELPHIA (CBS) — A 15-year-old girl is in the hospital after she was shot in a small SUV that was sprayed with bullets Thanksgiving night in South Philadelphia.
 Police say at least 40 shots were fired at the vehicle, which had all females inside.

 The shooting happened on the 1100 block of Kater Street in South Philadelphia.
-That’s near the Magic Gardens, a popular tourist destination.READ MORE: Police: Man In Custody After Motorcyclist Struck, Killed In Northeast Philadelphia
+That’s near the Magic Gardens, a popular tourist destination.READ MORE: Retailers, Employees At Cherry Hill Mall Prepare For 'More Traditional' Black Friday

+The teen was rushed to the hospital and is expected to be OK.
+Police also say a child under 10 years old was in the car at the time of the shooting.

 The car full of people was targeted on Thanksgiving.
 Police say a 15-year-old girl inside was shot in the shoulder just after 5 p.m. on the 1100 block of Kator Street.

-Investigators say they believe two shooters fired about 40 shots from a nearby corner.READ MORE: Philadelphians Get A Head Start On Holiday Shopping At Christmas Village In LOVE Park
+Investigators say they believe two shooters fired about 40 shots from a nearby corner.READ MORE: Philadelphia Weather: Chilly, Windy Black Friday Sets Up For Winter-Like Weekend

-“The vehicle that the 15-year-old victim was in was struck at least 15 times by gunfire through the front windshield, front of the vehicle and passenger side,” Small said.
+“The vehicle that this 15-year-old victim was in was struck at least 15 times by gunfire through the front windshield, the front of the vehicle as well as passenger side,” Small said.

-Police also say a 10-year-old girl was in the car with two other women as the bullets were flying.
+Police also say a girl under the age of 10 was in the car with two other women as the bullets were flying.

-“The other three females are very, very lucky due to the fact that 40 shots were fired and 15 of those shots struck that vehicle,” Small said.
+“The other three females are very, very lucky due to the fact that 40 shots were fired and 15, at least 15 of those shots struck that vehicle,” Small said.

-Police say the shooters took off and police are using nearby surveillance cameras to track them down.MORE NEWS: Thanksgiving Weather: What To Expect In Philadelphia, New Jersey, Delaware On Turkey Day, Black Friday
+Police say the shooters took off and police are using nearby surveillance cameras to track them down.MORE NEWS: Police: Man In Custody After Motorcyclist Struck, Killed In Northeast Philadelphia

 For a list of gun violence resources in Philadelphia, click here.